DRIVEN BASE

 Future Initiatives

-Automotive technology, including advanced driver assistance systems (ADAS), automated driving (AD), and connected cars, continues to evolve, but our desire to continue to provide high-quality products, systems, and services that prevent accidents remains unchanged.
+Automated driving (AD), software-defined vehicles (SDVs), where vehicle functions and performance are determined by software, and other related technologies and connected cars, continue s to evolve, but our desire to continue to provide high-quality products, systems, and services that prevent accidents remains unchanged.
 Moving forward, we will strengthen our future-oriented quality assurance systems and initiatives to continue providing society with high-quality products and services.